mouseless/mouseless.org/contents/questions/common.md

 :::

-It's widely accepted that empowering senior software engineers to select their preferred tech stack tends to produce successful outcomes.
+It's widely accepted that empowering senior software developers to select their preferred tech stack tends to produce successful outcomes.
 Mouseless is no different.
 We work as an autonomous software development team, where we expect our clients to give us this freedom.